NorberMV/BrewthingspeakESP8266/README.md

-# Retrieving and Dysplaying temperature Data from a Brew Process using the API from thingspeaks + ESP8266 module and two DS18B20 sensors.
+# Retrieving and Dysplaying Temperature Data from a Brew Process using the API from thingspeaks + ESP8266 module and two DS18B20 sensors.

 ## Table of contents